practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Oz feels to me like that its supported programming paradigms are existing in parallel (nowadays), which stands in contrast to layered [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury) for example, where logic programming is the clear bottom layer.

-Though the Mozart-Oz pair has been marketed as a "Multi-paradigm Programming System" (https://archive.fosdem.org/2007/slides/lightningtalks/MozartOz.pdf), it has its clear roots in logic programming:
+Though the Mozart-Oz pair has been later marketed as a "Multi-paradigm Programming System" (https://archive.fosdem.org/2007/slides/lightningtalks/MozartOz.pdf), it has its clear roots in logic programming:

 > We give the history of Oz as it developed from its origins in logic programming, starting with Prolog, followed by concurrent logic programming and constraint logic programming, and leading to its two direct precursors, the concurrent constraint model and the Andorra Kernel Language (AKL).